 STEP 1/ MAKE WHITE RICE, STOVE TOP

 For every one serving of white rice, add two servings of water.
-Add to your sauté pan (no lid needed for this method).
+Add to your pan.
 Bring to a beginning boil by choosing a high heat for your burner.
-Add the other ingredients and turn down your heat to a medium heat.
-Cook until the rice has soaked up all the water.
+Add the other ingredients and turn down your heat to a low heat.
+Cook until the rice has soaked up all the water or about 30 minutes.
 Will be fluffy!
 Stir only once or twice, to make sure the rice isn’t sticking to the bottom of your pan.

 STEP 2 / PREP & WARM BEANS IN A SEPARATE PAN